panshengyi/MemVul/README.md

 ## Project Description
 This replication package contains the dataset and code for our FSE 2022 paper `Automated Unearthing of Dangerous Issue Reports`.

-We are the first to introduce the task of dangerous IR identification.
+We are the first to introduce the task of dangerous IR (i.e., IR that leaks the vulnerability information) identification.
 We aim to help software vendors start the vulnerability remediation process earlier, as well as helping issue tracking systems (e.g., GitHub) better manage the disclosure process of dangerout IRs.

 We collect a large-scale dataset consisting of 1,221,677 IRs from 1,390 OSS in GitHub, with 3,937 CVE-referred issue reports (CIR) in total.
 We consider the issue reports referred by CVE records as positives, and the remaining ones as negetives.

 We conduct preliminary study to analyze the chatacteristics of CIRs.

 We propose an automated approach named MemVul for dangerous IR identification.
 MemVul augments networks with a memory component, which stores the external vulnerability knowledge from Common Weakness Enumeration (CWE).

-**The source code is in the code.rar file.**

 ## Environments